Structuring Business Ownership Transfers

 - Financing: the buyer pays for the company upfront via a loan.
 SBA loans are commonly used for this purpose.
 The benefit of this type of financing is the lender carries the risk of default.

 - Seller-financing: the buyer purchases the company over time in the form of pre-agreed upon installments.
 The terms are set by the seller.
 During this financing period, the seller may offer to mentor the buyer until the business is paid in full.
 The seller takes on the risk of buyer default and forfeiting the business back to the seller.
-For sellers, this is often a preferred method as it provides a steady stream of income form the principal and interest of the loan for the time period.
+For sellers, this is often a preferred method as it provides a steady stream of income from the principal and interest of the loan for the time period.

 Many business owners who sell their company, often stay involved for a period of time.
 This may be through serving on the board of directors, consulting, or maintaining and transitioning key clients or contracts.